Second-order Temporal Pooling for Action Recognition: Introduction

 \section{Introduction}

-The recent resurgence of efficient deep learning architectures has facilitated significant advances in several fundamental problems in computer vision, including human action recognition~\cite{simonyan2014two,feichtenhofer2016convolutional,tran2014c3d,karpathy2014large,donahue2014long}.
+The recent resurgence of efficient deep learning architectures has facilitated significant advances in several fundamental problems in computer vision, including human action recognition.
+For example, recent efforts towards action recognition using LSTM models~\cite{karpathy2014large,donahue2014long}, 3D convolutional filters~\cite{tran2014c3d,carreira2017quo}, and the two stream models and their extensions~\cite{simonyan2014two,feichtenhofer2017spatiotemporal,feichtenhofer2016convolutional} have pushed the state-of-the-art performances on standard action recognition benchmarks significantly beyond what was possible using hand-crafted features alone~\cite{wang2013dense,wang2015action}.
 However, despite these breakthroughs, the problem of action recognition is far from solved and continues to be challenging in a general setting.
 Real-world actions are often different from each other in very subtle ways (e.g., \emph{washing plates} versus \emph{washing hands}), may have strong appearance variations (e.g., \emph{slicing} cucumbers versus \emph{slicing} tomatoes), may involve significant occlusions of objects or human-body parts, may involve background activities, may use hard-to-detect objects (such as knives, peelers, etc.), and may happen over varying durations or at different rates.
-In this paper, we explore various schemes to address some of these issues.
+In this paper, we explore various second-order schemes to address some of these issues.
 While our schemes are applicable in a general setting, we also explore their suitability in a~\emph{fine-grained setting} that is comprised of activities having low inter-class diversity, and high intra-class diversity~\cite{rohrbach2012database}. \comment{

 }